biaslab/biaslab-hugo/content/member/hoang.md

 [[organizations]]
 name = "TU Eindhoven"
-role = "Intern"
+role = "MSc student"

 +++
-Hoang Minh Huu Nguyen is an intern in the SPS group of Electrical Engineering department in Eindhoven University of Technology.
+Hoang Minh Huu Nguyen is a MSc student in the SPS group of the Electrical Engineering department at Eindhoven University of Technology.
 His research focuses on Differentiable Programming for Speech and Audio Processing.